manticoresoftware/manticoresearch/manual/Searching/Cost_based_optimizer.md

 When Manticore executes a fullscan query, it can either use plain scan to check every document against the filters, or it can use additional data and/or algorithms to speed up the query execution.
 To decide which approach to take, Manticore uses a query cost-based optimizer ("CBO" also known as "query optimizer").

+The cost-based optimizer can also improve the performance of full-text queries.
+See below for more details.

 The CBO may decide to replace one or more query filters with one of the following entities if it determines that it will improve performance:

 1. A **docid index**, which uses a special docid-only secondary index stored in files with the `.spt` extension.
 In addition to improving filters on document ids, the docid index is also used to speed up document id to row id lookups, and to speed up the application of large killlists on daemon startup.